Is it possible to leave out debt from a DMP

 Can you choose to leave out one of your debts from a DMP?

 A debt management plan (DMP) is one of the most flexible debt solutions.
-As a result you can chose to leave out debt if you wish.
+You can therefore choose to leave out debt if you wish.

 Another debt which is commonly left out of a DMP is a CCJ.
 It can be difficult to include this debt as reducing the payment may have to be agreed by the Court.